alexbuzzbee/Open-Runtime/Specifications/Open Runtime Bytecode.md

 Variable name[FE]Type[FE]Constant flag[FE]Initial value (optional)[FF]

 * The Variable name is the name of the variable used to reference it from code.
 It is a string.
 * The Type is used to determine the contents of the variable.
 See 'Types' later in this document.
-It is an 16-bit unsigned integer.
+It is a 16-bit unsigned integer.
 * The Constant flag indicates whether the variable is immutable (read-only).
 * The Initial value is the value the variable is initially set to.
 Its format is dependent on the Type, and is null for Objects and RuntimeDatas.